Marathi Language (मराठी)

 Marathi is spoken using many dialects such as standard Marathi, Warhadi, Ahirani, Dangi,

-Some main dialects of Marathi language are:
+Some main dialects of the Marathi language are:

-Soft Tone Marathi or “Shuddha Marathi” spoken in Pune, especially in the northern part and central Pune.
+Soft Tone Marathi or “Shuddha Marathi” is spoken in Pune, especially in the northern part and central Pune.

-Karnataki Marathi dialects are spoken in Belgaon,Karwar, Hubballi-Dharwad, Gulbarga districts of Karnataka and parts of Sangli.
+Karnataki Marathi dialects are spoken in Belgaon,Karwar, Hubballi-Dharwad, Gulbarga districts of Karnataka, and parts of Sangli.

 Marathwada (Dhadi) dialects are spoken in Osmanabad, Latur part of Beed regions of Marathwada.

-Kokani dialects are closely related to standard verbs of Marathi, and there are controversies whether Kokani can be called a dialect of Marathi or not.
+Kokani dialects are closely related to standard verbs of Marathi, and there are controversies about whether Kokani can be called a dialect of Marathi or not.

 Ahirani though considered as a dialect of Marathi, but still, has its distinct identity.

-Varhadi is specifically spoken in West Vidarbha or can be referred to as Varhad, in Buldhana, Akola, Amravati, Washim and Yeotmal Districts.
+Varhadi is specifically spoken in West Vidarbha or can be referred to as Varhad, in Buldhana, Akola, Amravati, Washim, and Yeotmal Districts.